 6. Audit Logging

-The SML must maintain comprehensive audit logs that track all access, transfer, and processing activities related to service metadata.
+The SML must maintain comprehensive audit logs that track all access, transfer, and processing activities related to any stored information.

-Audit logs should be readily available for compliance purposes and potential investigations.
+Audit logs should be readily available for compliance purposes and potential investigations to authorised parties only.

 7. Data Deletion

-Businesses shall have the right to request the deletion of their service metadata from the SML upon transfer or termination of Peppol.
+Businesses shall have the right to request the deletion of their stored information from the SML upon transfer or termination of Peppol.

 The SML shall implement a clear data deletion policy outlining the process and timelines for deleting data upon request.